Intake Automation System

 The workflow touches several systems, teams, or financial controls and needs a build-ready plan before implementation.

-Buy the Automation Blueprint to map the workflow, ROI, controls, systems, risk, and first-build path before a sprint or OpsDesk engagement.
+Buy the AI Systems Blueprint to map the workflow, ROI, controls, systems, risk, and first-build path before a sprint or AI Workforce engagement.

-Distribution operations need ongoing automation ownership across queues, reporting, follow-up, and process improvement.
+Distribution operations need ongoing AI Workforce support across queues, reporting, follow-up, and process improvement.

-Start Lasso OpsDesk when the backlog needs managed monthly capacity, monitoring, documentation, and continuous improvement.
+Start Lasso AI Workforce when the backlog needs monthly support, monitoring, documentation, and continuous improvement.

 Order exceptions, vendor follow-up, carrier updates, inventory reporting, demand-planning inputs, and weekly operations scorecards are strong first targets because the work repeats and delays are visible.